Docs

 src = "contracts/Counter.tolk"

-The generated wrapper provides a struct representing your contract and methods to interact with it.
+The generated wrapper provides a struct representing the contract and helper methods to deploy and interact with it.

 tests/Counter.test.tolk

-// Don't forget to import types for the storage struct!
+// NOTE: Always import types used by the storage struct!

 import "@contracts/types"